taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 4 jagged panels.
 1st POV of running, terrified, through a harsh and rocky landscape.
 Flash of memory: enormous fangs; cold, blood-red eyes.
 A farming village in ruins, fires consuming the large interconnected home structures and surrounding greenhouses.
 Dead bodies, mangled by the monstrous wolf-like creatures that are the size of a small elephant.

-Asoka trips, falling face down in the dirt.
+Asoka trips, falling face veil down in the dirt.
 Their mechapet, a synthetic creature made to look like a cuttlefish and brought alive using eSyrup technology, chitters frantically from where it is wrapped around Asoka's neck, sheet-white with fear.
 Asoka's clothes are drenched in fear sweat, gloves torn, face veil reflecting a face of terror and horror.
 Everything is covered in dust and dirt.

 Asoka: *"Mom...I sent...Pippa back...WHY??"*